haxxxer/args/README.md

 if "-e" was passed but does not match  email pattern, the exit code will be 2

-if you want args to just get the value without any pattern restrection, replace email with any
+if you want args to just get the flag value without applying a pattern restrection, replace email with any
 - args -e any "@"

-There are 4 patteres provided with args by default:
+There are 4 patterns provided with args by default:

 - email
 - ip
 - url
-- host
+- host (matches supdomains and domains)
 - phone